jwillmer/DrayTek-WAN-Status/README.md

 - Build the app from source code and use the command line: `dotnet "DrayTek WAN Status.dll"`

-- Use the command line with docker
+- Use the command line with docker:

 ```
 docker create \
 	--name draytek-log \